 Also known as breast mammaplasty, breast reduction surgery is performed on women with large breasts in order to alleviate pain symptoms in the body, usually in the back, neck or shoulder areas.
-In addition to physical pain, some women may also experience emotional distress.
+Learn the answers to frequently asked questions about breast reduction surgery.

 Breastfeeding after a breast reduction surgery can be more difficult for some patients.
 This is because your Mercy surgeon may remove the glandular tissue and ducts responsible for transporting milk to the nipple for feeding.

 Breast reduction surgery does carry some risks.
 The most common include infection, bleeding and adverse reaction to anesthesia.
 Other risks can include loss of sensation around the nipples, scarring and difficulty breastfeeding.

 Generally speaking, breast reduction surgery is covered by insurance if there is documentation of the existence of pain caused by large breasts.
 If you’ve sought out physical therapy or orthopedic consultation in the past, insurance may cover your procedure.